simplyequipped/fskmodem/README.md

 # fskmodem
 Python package for creating a full duplex frequency shift keying (FSK) soft modem with carrier sense collision avoidance.

-Get started with fskmodem for [Reticulum](https://github.com/markqvist/Reticulum) using this [gist](https://gist.github.com/simplyequipped/6c982ebb1ede6e5adfc149be15bbde6b) (requires the [tcpkissserver](https://github.com/simplyequipped/tcpkissserver) package), and be sure to update your Reticulum config file accordingly (see info in the tcpkissserver readme).

 ### Example #1
 ```